-It is every Homeowner's responsibility to know and comply with the Covenants, Conditions & Restrictions (CC&Rs) of this community; including homeowners who elect to rent their property.
+Homeowner's know and comply with the Covenants, Conditions & Restrictions (CC&Rs) of this community; including homeowners who elect to rent their property.

 Annual dues are payable every January.

 The Ranch Filing #3 uses a Homeowners Association (HOA) which is volunteer run by an elected Board of Directors.

 What does that mean and why do we choose to be run this way?